GennadyGS/CubeSharp/CubeSharp.md

 cube.GetValue();
 ```

-> **_NOTE:_**  Bypassing trailing default indexes allows you to write generic code which does not depend on actual number of dimensions, for instance `cube.GetValue()` gets total value for any cube, `cube.GetValue(index)` gets specific value by index in first dimension provided only that cube has at least one dimension.
-See more details in section [Generic cube operations](#generic-cube-operations).
+> **_NOTE:_** Omitting trailing default indexes allows you to write generic code that does not depend on the number of dimensions.
+For example, `cube.GetValue()` gets the total for any cube, and `cube.GetValue(index)` gets a value by index in the first dimension (if present).
+See [Generic cube operations](#generic-cube-operations) for more.

-Method `GetValue(...)` always return the result, unless the number or specified parameters is bigger then number of cube's dimensions which can be retrieved by property `CubeResult.FreeDimensionCount`.
-In case when one or more indexes are not included in Dimensions' index definitions, result will be the `seedValue` specified in `Aggregation definition`.
+`GetValue(...)` always returns a result unless you specify more parameters than there are dimensions (see `CubeResult.FreeDimensionCount`).
+If any index is not included in the dimension's index definitions, the result will be the `seedValue` from the aggregation definition.

 ```csharp
 // Returns 0, since customer id "Z" is not specified in customerId dimension